Xutik/DontLookUp_App/README.md

 # How to Start the Project

-1. Install dependencies in the root: npm i
+1. Install dependencies of the React server and the Express server, and in the root: npm i
-2. Install dependencies of the React server and the Express server: npm run setup
+2. If you use cloud MongoDB Atlas, add your URI to backend/.env
 3. Start the React server and the Express server: npm run start

 Format code with Prettier: npx prettier --write .